Bryce-Davidson/neuradraw-2/README.md

 The next version of neuradraw will be written in [typescript](https://www.typescriptlang.org/) and [W3-SVG](https://www.w3.org/TR/SVG2/) to take advantage of the comprehensive libraries, documentation and support for SVG.

 ---
+# Installation

 # Overview

 Neuradraw-2 is a developper facing drawing paradigm with a customizable API and guided asset creation process.

-Neuradraw focuses on mainly on these developper defined assets and follows a strict creation process on which there are many examples but follow the 4 main functions of:
+Neuradraw-2 focuses on giving developers the ability to design and define their own assets and extend one of the AssetControllers in order to give thier assets easy to use animation controls.

+Through the asset creation process

 ```javascript
 compute();